Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Introduction

+{Since any quaternionic matrix can be represented using real or complex matrices, a natural and frequently asked question is that if our algorithms are merely rebranded versions of existing real/complex methods.
+In the context of quaternionic phase retrieval, this is not the case.
+Indeed, it is not possible to recover a signal $\boldsymbol{x}$ from phaseless quaternionic measurements of the form $b_j = |\langle \bal_j, \boldsymbol{x} \rangle|$ using real or complex analogues alone.
+Our algorithms are intrinsically governed by the quaternionic algebraic structure.
+Even when implemented via real or complex matrix representations, the underlying quaternionic behavior remains critical to their performance and theoretical soundness.}

 {\em Paper Organization and Notations} \,The rest of this paper is organized as follows.
 Section \ref{p2} introduces the necessary preliminaries.
 In Section \ref{p3}, we present the QRAF algorithm, and provide a discussion for its convergence.
 Section \ref{p4} explores three variants that further refine the QRAF algorithm.
 Section \ref{p5} focuses on the Quaternionic Perturbed Amplitude-based model and the non-convex QPAF algorithm.
 In Section \ref{p6}, we review a useful technique—phase factor estimation—for color image processing.
 Experimental results on both synthetic and real-world color image data are discussed in Section \ref{p7}.
-Concluding remarks are given in Section \ref{p8}.
+Concluding remarks are given in Section \ref{p8} and future works are discussed in \ref{p10}.
+Throughout the paper, boldface lowercase letters such as $\bal_{i}, \boldsymbol{x}, \boldsymbol{z}$ denote vectors, and boldface capital letters such as $\boldsymbol{A}, \boldsymbol{Y}$ denote matrices.
+For a quaternionic matrix and a vector in $\mathbb{H}^{d}$, while $\bA^*$ and $\bz^*$ denote conjugate transposes of $\bA$ and $\bz$, respectively.
+For a matrix and a vector, $\bA^T$ and $\bz^T$ denote transposes of $\bA$ and $\bz$, respectively.